SashaMkrv/godot-4.2.1-text-adventure/NavigationOnly/README.md

 ```

 Now the `TALK JULIE` command will turn into `GO JULIE` and try to use follow the
-`JULIE` direction which is hopefully defined in this item's connections script.
+`JULIE` direction (which is hopefully defined in this item's connections
+script, maybe with a `JULIE: julie_talk_1`).
-Maybe Steve is more terse and does justify a full dialogue tree or room change,
+Maybe Steve is more terse and doesn't justify a full dialogue tree or room
+change,
 and we can get away with just displaying some text, so we can use an EXAMINE
 command instead.

+Only one transformation will be applied to any commands, so if you have both
+`EXAMINE ELEVATOR: GO UP` and `GO UP: EXAMINE BROKEN_ELEVATOR` defined in
+your
+aliases,
+players that try to `EXAMINE ELEVATOR` will get to move `UP`.

 Both the keys and values of aliases are commands, and so are case-insensitive.

 ## Map Serialization

-Map files are saved in JSON format, and may actually be far easier to edit
+Map files are saved in JSON format.
+The JSON files may be easier to
+edit
-directly than using the editor (that's why we prototype...)
+directly compared to using the editor.

 A minimum example file looks like this: